 Coroner’s inquest process - what to expect

 Below, we explain the tasks that will need to be undertaken to ensure that the inquest is conducted as thoroughly as possible.
-Anyone who has a 'proper interest' can play an active part in the inquest process e.g. reviewing the evidence ahead of the inquest, asking questions of witnesses.
+Anyone who has a 'proper interest' can play an active role in the inquest process.
+This means they can review the evidence before the inquest hearing and ask questions to the witnesses.
 Examples of someone with a proper interest are:

 - a parent, spouse, child or civil partner

 - anyone whose actions the coroner believes may have contributed to the death, accidentally or otherwise

 Stage 1 – establishing the scope of the inquest

 - Who will be called upon to provide a witness statement